 In 1890, the Spokane Cable Railway Company endeavored to overcome the topographic challenge presented on the South Hill by constructing a cable railroad line from downtown to 14th Avenue and Grand Boulevard via Monroe Street.
+The cable car was propelled up the hill by a cable that was submerged underground, similar to those made popular in San Francisco.
 The route was destined for prime locations for real estate development along the way and at the terminus.
 The Monroe Street cable rail line encouraged some new development in the district, including eight homes built between 1890 and 1895 that remain in the district.
-The homes from this period are noticeably larger in scale and feature more architectural styling than the district's earliest homes.21 far south as 8th Avenue, and featured primarily vacant lots south of 6th Avenue.
-Although there was likely small residential development further south, the lack of Sanborn maps beyond 8th Avenue is an indication of the limited development in the Cannon Streetcar Suburb Historic District up until the early 1890s.
-Of the buildings still remaining in the district, only eighteen were built before 1899.22
+The homes from this period are noticeably larger in scale and feature more ornate architectural styling than the district's earliest homes, suggesting an increased interest in higher-end residential development in the district.

-12. Photo of Spokane Cable Railway railcar.
+13. Photo of Spokane Cable Railway railcar.
 Spokane's Street Railways: An Illustrated History.